Sullivan Center: Architecture

 In 2008, a second renovation project of the decorative iron work on the lower three floors began.
 This included the State Street facade as well as rear portions of the building which face Wabash Avenue.
 Part of the funding for this renovation was provided by the City of Chicago.
 The Wabash facade was completed in August 2009 and the work on State Street in late 2010.

 Tenants of the Sullivan Center include The Chicago Community Trust, the School of the Art Institute of Chicago and Gensler.
 In December 2010, Freed and Associates announced it was in talks with retailer Target, who expressed an interest in occupying part of the structure.
 On February 15, 2011, the retailer announced it would lease 125000 sqft spread over two floors of the building.
 The new store opened July 26, 2012, and was met with favorable reviews for its clean design while being sensitive to the historic character of the structure.
+In October 2021, the Target entrance's dark facade went viral on TikTok, affectionately nicknamed as the "Goth Target".